usman2x/azure-204/best-practices.md

 5. Use pricing calculator before provisioning resources
 6. Create Action group to delete all azure resources when you have consumed 100% budget
 7. Use cost management and billing tool for cost analysis
+8. Creating azure resure use basic package with limited functionalities
+9. Use regions with less cost